 ARTICLE V. OFFICERS

-The Officers of the Society shall be President, Vice-President, Treasurer, Secretary, Publications Coordinator, Event/Education Coordinator, Member at Large (1-2), and Young Explorer’s Director.
-The Madison branch will have a Fox Valley Liaison.
+The Officers of the Society shall be Executive Director, President, Vice-President, Treasurer, Secretary, Publications Coordinator, Event/Education Coordinator, Member at Large (1-2), and Young Explorer’s Director.
 The term of office shall be one year commencing on January 1 and ending December 31 following election.
 All listed shall have a vote except the President.

 ARTICLE VI.
 DUTIES OF OFFICERS

-Theshall be the principal executive officer of the Society and shall see to the general administration of the Society, preside over regular meetings, Board of Directors meetings, Executive Board meetings, special meetings, and nominate committee chairmen for approval by the respective Board of Directors.
-Their authority, however, at all times shall be subject to the control and direction of the Executive Board.
+The President shall be the principal officer of their designated branch of Society and shall see to the speaker solicitation for meetings, preside over regular meetings, Board of Directors meetings for their branch, special meetings they have called, and nominate committee chairmen for approval by the respective Board of Directors.
+Their authority, however, at all times shall be subject to the control and direction of the Executive Board and Executive Director.
 They shall have no vote at any meeting or election except to break a tie.
-There will only be one President in the Society.
+There will only be one President in each branch of the Society.

 Section 2.
 Vice-President